Ibn-mohey/Practice-Python/Flask API/Python Flask Machine Learning Web App Tutorial/readme.md

-# HeadLine
-this is a walkthrow with the Tutorial [Python Flask Machine Learning Web App Tutorial](https://www.youtube.com/watch?v=qNF1HqBvpGE)

 # description
 in this folder i made small flask app that uses a linear Machine learning model to predict the height based on the age of the person